alfr1903/container-workshop/02-run-app-in-container/README.md

-If you are using your own project you might not have access to the API keys to connect to openAI so we will exchange the backend with a somewhat simpler backend.
-Copy the content of `index.ts` in the react-workshop-cheat folder and replace it with the content of your current `index.ts` file located in `react-workshop/backend`.
+If you are using your own project you might not have access to the API keys to connect to openAI so we will exchange the backend with a somewhat simpler backend

+If you are using your own version of the [next-workshop](next-workshop) and have moved/copied it to _02-run-app-in-container_ we will have to dumb down the ChatGPT backend a bit to reduce complexity.
+Navigate to `next-workshop/app/api/chat/route.ts` and replace the contents with the following:

 ```ts
 import { StreamingTextResponse } from 'ai';